Candidates

 Adam is an optimization algorithm that combines attributes of AdaGrad and RMSprop, offering the best of both worlds.
 Combining momentum with adaptive learning rates, Adam maintains estimates of both first moments (gradients) and second moments (squared gradients) for effective parameter updates.
 It's like a ship equipped with both a powerful engine and a finely tuned navigation system, ensuring fast and accurate travel.

-Adam applies a correction factor to adjust for bias correction in its moment vectors, ensuring more reliable updates over time.
+Adam applies a correction factor to bias-correct its moment vectors, ensuring more reliable updates over time.
 This makes Adam a preferred choice for many deep learning tasks, providing fast convergence and efficient optimization.

 Choosing the Right Optimizer